acquia/blt/readme/extending-blt.md

 ## Adding / overriding filesets

+To modify the behavior of PHPCS, see [validate:phpcs](#validatephpcs) documentation.

+To modify the filesets that are used in other commands, such as `validate:twig`, `validate:yaml`, and `validate:lint`:

 1. Generate an example `Filesets.php` file by executing `blt example:init`.
 You may use the generated file as a guide for writing your own filesite.
 1. Create a public method in the `Filesets` class in the generated file.
 1. Add a Fileset annotation to your public method, specifying its id:

-        @fileset(id="files.php.custom.mytheme")
+        @fileset(id="files.yaml.custom")

 1. Instantiate and return a `Symfony\Component\Finder\Finder` object.
 The files found by the finder comprise the fileset.
 1. You may use the Fileset id in various configuration values in your `blt/project.yml` file.
-E.g., modify `validate:phpcs` such that it scans only your custom fileset, you would add the following to `blt/project.yml`:
+E.g., modify `validate:yaml` such that it scans only your custom fileset, you would add the following to `blt/project.yml`:

-        phpcs:
+        validate:
+          yaml:
             filesets:
-            - files.php.custom.mytheme
+              - files.yaml.custom

 ## Modifying BLT Configuration